getify/You-Dont-Know-JS/async & performance/ch3.md

 Because promises encapsulate the time-dependent state -- waiting on the resolution/rejection of the underlying value -- from the outside, the promise itself is time-independent, and thus promises can be composed (combined) in predictable ways regardless of the timing or outcome underneath.

-Moreover, once a promise is resolved or rejected, it stays that way forever -- it becomes an *immutable value* at that point -- and can be *observed* as many times as necessary.
+Moreover, once a promise is resolved (fulfilled or rejected), it stays that way forever -- it becomes an *immutable value* at that point -- and can then be *observed* as many times as necessary.

 **Note:** Because a promise is externally immutable once resolved, it's now safe to pass that value around to any party and know that it cannot be modified accidentally or maliciously.
 This is especially true in relation to multiple parties observing the resolution of a promise.
 It is not possible for one party to affect another party's ability to observe the promise resolution.
 Immutability may sound like an academic topic, but it's actually one of the most fundamental and important aspects of promise design, and shouldn't be casually passed over.